hyperstack-org/hyperstack/docs/authorization-policies.md

 ### Details

-Synchromesh uses *Policies* to *regulate* what *connections* are opened between clients and the server and what data is distributed over those connections.
+HyperMesh uses *Policies* to *regulate* what *connections* are opened between clients and the server and what data is distributed over those connections.

 Connections are made on *channels* of data flowing between the server and a number of clients.
 Each channel is associated with either a class or an instance of a class.
 Typically the channel class represents an entity (or is associated with an entity) that can be authenticated like a `User`, an  `AdminUser`, or a `Team` of users.
 A channel associated with the class itself broadcasts data that is received by any member of that class.
 A channel associated with an instance is for data that is available only to that specific instance.